UK MPs Gather More Evidence On Impact of Vaping and Heat Not Burn Products On the UK’s Health

 Professor John Newton said Public Health England was supportive of e-cigarettes and was concerned at the current plateau of smokers taking up vaping and even more concerned at the public’s misconception that vaping was as if not more dangerous to health than smoking.

-On the matter of where the 95% safer claim came from he said that was down to the ‘best evidence available‘ and added:
+On the matter of where the ‘vaping is 95% safer than smoking’ claim came from he said that was down to the ‘best evidence available‘ and added:

 We are trying to convey the extent that e-cigarettes are likely to be much less harmful than smoking cigarettes.